 top of page

 After singing for her supper in the subways of Boston during college, Lily unleashed her voice on a wider audience with her independent debut “Running from the Sky” in 2000.
-Described by fans as “a somber fairy tale” the ethereal vocals and dark lyrics quickly earned a cult following resulting in the street singer selling over 20,000 copies as an unsigned artist.
-After graduating from Emerson, Lily moved to Los Angeles where she continued to busk on the third street promenade in Santa Monica.
+Described by fans as “a somber fairy tale” the ethereal vocals and contemplative lyrics quickly earned a cult following resulting in the street singer selling over 20,000 copies as an unsigned artist.
+After graduating, Lily moved to Los Angeles where she continued to busk on the third street promenade in Santa Monica.
 With her steady street buzz she was a natural choice for the film, “Playing for Change”-a rockumentary highlighting the lives of 16 street musicians across the country.
 The film struck a chord with audiences and was added into rotation on the Sundance and Independent Film Channels.
-It also secured Lily her first record deal with BackPorch/Virgin Records where she would go on to release her second album “Everything Was Beautiful and Hurt.” in 2005.
+It also secured Lily her first record deal with Back Porch Records, a subsidiary of Virgin/EMI, with whom she would go on to release her second album “Everything Was Beautiful and Hurt” in 2005.

 bottom of page